bhsk85/Guestured-control-mouse/README.md

 ## Team Information

-This project was developed by Team Leader Baba and Team Members Greeshma and Shiny, under the guidance of VC Ravi Babu.
+This project was developed by Team Leader Baba and Team Members Greeshma and Shiny,its a advancement of  VC Ravi Babu's project.

 ## Features